eli-pavlov/vagrant-kubernetes-EZ/README.md

 https://www.virtualbox.org/wiki/Downloads
 ```

-Verify there are 2 network adapters defined, "Host-Only" for host and cluster internal communication.</br>
+Verify there are 2 network adapters defined in VirtualBox, "Host-Only" for host and cluster internal communication.</br>
 And one for access to the internet - "NAT" adapter.</br>